rreece/rreece.github.io/essays/morals-of-poker.md

 Similarly, well-versed poker players will know poker to have *"valuable qualities of the mind, useful in the course of human life."*
 In the spirit of Franklin's essay,
-I have tried to enumerate the "Morals of Poker."
+I have tried to enumerate the Morals of Poker.

 [^Franklin1786]: Franklin, B. (1786).
 The Morals of Chess. *The Columbian Magazine*, 1, 159--161.
     <https://folk.uio.no/gatandbe/chessmorals.pdf>